JetBrains/Exposed/README.md

 ## Filing issues

 Please note that we are moving away from GitHub Issues for reporting of bugs and features.
 Please log any new requests on [YouTrack](https://youtrack.jetbrains.com/issues/EXPOSED).
+You must be logged in to view and log issues, otherwise you will be met with a 404.

 ## Community